SAY HELLO TO FEED FRIED CHICKEN AND MAIN & MAIN AT COLONY SQUARE, BUT GOODBYE TO INTOWN’S RIZE AND DECATUR’S TRUMAN TAVERN.

 The Westside H&D is the first in Georgia, but don’t be surprised to see more popping up all around the South like, well, biscuits in a baking pan.

-Ponce City Market, meanwhile, will tantalize your sweet tooth sometime this fall with the Batter Cookie Dough Counter, an edible cookie-dough dessert shop with such traditional and seasonal flavors as sugar, chocolate chip, peanut butter, oatmeal, lemon, salted caramel and s’mores.
-Batter also will serve freshly baked cookies and such beverages as cold-brew coffee, milk and chocolate milk.
+Ponce City Market, meanwhile, will tantalize your sweet tooth with the Batter Cookie Dough Counter, an edible cookie-dough dessert shop with such traditional and seasonal flavors as sugar, chocolate chip, peanut butter, oatmeal, lemon, salted caramel and s’mores.
+Batter also serves freshly baked cookies and cold-brew coffee, milk and chocolate milk.

-The Castle, a largely unknown but nonetheless important historic preservation next to Midtown’s Woodruff Arts Center, will open Rose + Rye sometime this fall.
+The Castle, a largely unknown but nonetheless important historic preservation site next to Midtown’s Woodruff Arts Center, has opened Rose + Rye.
 It comes from creative maestro Thaddeus Keefe, owner of 1Kept Kitchen + Bar in Buckhead.
-Rose + Rye, promising “refined American fare with a global reach,” will span three levels and have several patios and rooms for private events.
+Rose + Rye promises “refined American fare with a global reach,” spans three levels and has several patios and rooms for private events.

 Illegal Food in Virginia-Highland, acclaimed for its hulking “The Hank” burger, announced on Facebook that it was forced to unexpectedly close “after 2.5 years of blood, sweat and tears.”
 Word is that the landlord yanked the lease.
 The owners say they’ll be back ASAP in a location to be determined.